-The Mathematics Division has a number of full-cost DAAD In-Region Scholarships available for MSc or PhD study, commencing in January 2021/2022/2023.
-Applications are now open for the January 2022 intake.
+The Mathematics Division has a number of full-cost DAAD In-Region Scholarships available for MSc (2 years of support) or PhD (3 years of support) study.
+Applications are now open for the January 2023 intake.

 Applicants need to be nationals or permanent residents of a Sub-Saharan African country, excluding South Africa.
 Female applicants and candidates from less privileged regions or groups are especially encouraged to apply.
 If you are already enrolled for an MSc or a PhD at Stellenbosch, it is still possible to apply for a DAAD In-Region Scholarship for the remaining years of your degree.

 Please see the the official DAAD call document as well as the Frequently Asked Questions (FAQ) below for further information and eligibility criteria.